ktchow1/alg/alg/03_dynprog/README.txt

 Subproblems in graph
 1. Viterbi algorithm                 (not implemented)
 2. assembly line                     (not implemented)
 3. retrospective trader              (not implemented)
 4. coin change - count               (iteration in matrix)
 5. coin change - min                 (iteration in matrix vs iteration with region grow)
 6. knapsack                          (iteration in matrix vs iteration with region grow)
 7. job schedule                      (iteration in matrix vs iteration with region grow)
 8. equal partition                   (iteration in matrix vs iteration with region grow)
 9. box stacking                      (iteration in matrix vs iteration with region grow)
-10. bin packing                      (iteration in matrix vs iteration with region grow)